+Figure~\ref{fig:geo_filter_plot_changes} shows the fraction of images whose classification results were affected by the geographical filter.
+The plot distinguishes the following two cases: (1) the ground truth (species) rank is improved, and (2) the ground truth is filtered out from the results.
+At $D=20$ km, 12\% of images show an improved ground‑truth rank, while 4\% have the ground truth filtered out.
+As $D$ increases, the fraction of affected images decreases to less than 5\%.
+Note that the filter for $D=20$~km is too aggressive, incorrectly removing species from the rankings and hindering any gains from improving the ground truth's ranking position.
+This effect explains why the best Top-1, Top-5, and MRR results for the filtered model are obtained for $D=40$~km.

-\subsection{\revr{Comparative Pl@ntNet API Results}}
+\subsection{Comparative Pl@ntNet API Results}

+To compare Floralens with the current state of the art in automatic plant identification, and given the restrictions in accessing the APIs for most of the platforms of interest (cf.\ discussion in Section ~\ref{sec:related}), we opted to use Pl@ntNet, for which we were generously granted free extended access.
+Recent work has identified Pl@ntNet as one of the best-performing platforms for this purpose~\cite{accuracyfree, mindyourapp} and, therefore, a good reference point for our evaluation.

-We now provide results comparing the Floralens model with models accessible via the Pl@ntNet API~\cite{plantnet_api}.
-The Pl@ntNet API is a web service providing access to the same visual identification models used by state-of-the-art Pl@ntNet apps~\cite{plantnet-model}.
-The API lets us obtain a set of ranked species for a given image for two models for worldwide flora: a so-called ``legacy'' model from 2022 (henceforth \pnleg{}) generated using CNN, and; a recent model announced in July 2023~\cite{plantnet_api_announcement}, generated using Vision Transformers, henceforth \pnnew{}.
+The Pl@ntNet API~\cite{plantnet_api} is a web service that provides the same visual identification models used by Pl@ntNet apps~\cite{plantnet-model}.
+The API returns a set of ranked species for a given image for two models for worldwide flora: a so-called ``legacy'' model from 2022 (henceforth, \pnleg{}) generated using CNNs, and a more recent model announced in July 2023~\cite{plantnet_api_announcement}, generated using vision transformers (henceforth, \pnnew{}).
 Through the API, it is also possible to filter results from the \pnnew{} model so that only species occurring in a specific biogeographic region are included.
-One such region is Southwestern Europe including Portugal, allowing the most head-to-head comparison between Floralens and Pl@ntNet possible.
+One such region is Southwestern Europe, including Portugal, enabling the most straightforward comparison between Floralens and Pl@ntNet.
 These results are identified by \pnswe{}.

-Table~\ref{tab:pnet} shows the variation ($\Delta$) of the \mrrs{} values obtained for \pnleg{}, \pnnew{} and \pnswe{} for all the test sets relative to the corresponding values obtained for Floralens. \pnleg{} performs worse than Floralens for the FLTS, a variation of $-0.07$.
-The MRR values of \pnleg{} are otherwise similar for PlantCLEF ($-0.01$) and Wikipedia ($+0.01$).
-The discrepancy observed for FLTS merits further analysis and is discussed below.
-Focusing now on \pnnew{} and \pnswe{}, the MRR values across all test sets range from 0.78 to just 0.80, and perform better than Floralens by a factor of 0.05 to 0.07.
-The Southwestern Europe species filter associated with \pnswe{} has little impact on the results.